 Although to a layman, both accounting concepts and accounting conventions may sound similar, there are some fundamental differences between them.

-When it comes to keeping track of your finances, there are a few different schools of thought.
+There are a few different schools of thought when it comes to keeping track of your finances.
 Some people prefer to follow accounting concepts, while others prefer conventions.
 What’s the difference between the two?

 Basically, accounting concepts are the ideas behind the rules of accounting.
 They provide a framework for how financial transactions should be recorded and reported.
 Conventions, on the other hand, are the actual rules that accounting standards boards have established.